iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 > Didn't download while I was at the venue.
 Now I don't have the QR code so cannot check in.
 What's wrong with QR link to a webpage?
 That works well.
 This app just adds failure.<br> :date: __2020-10-06 12:33:53__

 > Poor.
 Three venues in a row where the QR code isn't recognised.<br> :date: __2020-10-02 04:04:22__

-> Had my first chance to use it yesterday but the QR code would not scan (Oppo R9s).
-Does this app require internet connection when scanning the QR code?
-I had my data switched off and the app did not indicate it needed to be enabled.<br> :date: __2020-10-02 03:48:44__